GoogleCloudPlatform/professional-services/tools/custom-organization-policy-library/README.md

 For more details about other type of installation, please refer to official documentation [here](https://carvel.dev/ytt/docs/latest/install/)

 ## Organization of the repository
-Here is a summary of the organization of the repository.
-It is divised in various folders:
+The repository is organized as follows:
-- `build` contains the various configuration files, and ytt library used to generate final constraints and policies.
+- `build`: Contains configuration files and the ytt library used to generate final constraints and policies.
-- `docs` contains documents on the tool.
+- `docs`: Contains documentation related to this tool.
-- `samples` contains the final constraints and policies generated.
+- `samples`: Contains the generated constraints and policies.
-- `scripts` contains various scripts used for the generations.
+- `scripts`: Contains scripts used for policy generation.

+Here's a visual representation:
 ```
 $ tree -d -L 4
 .